snowplow/advanced-analytics-web-accelerator/content/next_steps/next_steps_1.md

 #### **Step 2:** Modify variables

-Assuming that you followed the guide on how to run the data model on the sample data, here we will only highlight the differences in the setup:
+Assuming that you followed the guide on how to run the data model on the sample data, here we will only highlight the differences in the set-up:

 - Remove the `snowplow__events` variable.
 This time the base table will be the default `atomic.events`, therefore no need to overwrite it.